kpfaulkner/shipdon/README.md

 Go 1.21 is required to build Shipdon.

-Instructions for building: go build .
+To build simple run the make command.
+Or if make is not installed then: go build .

 This will generate a single binary called `shipdon` in the current directory.